simpleaswater/rfcs/.github/ISSUE_TEMPLATE/rfc-to-propose-a-new-topic-thread-tutorial.md

 name: RFC to propose a new topic/thread/tutorial
 about: Suggest an idea to make the website content more useful
 title: 'RFC: '
-labels: 'new-rfc, Hacktoberfest'
+labels: 'new-rfc'
-assignees: 0zAND1z
+assignees: 0zAND1z, vasa-develop

 ---